ariesduanmu/pyPhotoshop/README.md

 ### mosaic

-turn images to be mosaic like
+Turn images to be mosaic like

 ### pasteImage

-paste images together
+Paste images together

 ### replacecolor

 Replace color in image measured by Euclidean distance

+### posterize

+Modify color depends on light(gray) degree